 Leather rings, of course, are a great way to use up tiny pieces of leather, I could make hundreds of them …

-I decorated the rings with the batik technique, I wrote about this technique before in this tutorial which also shows pictures of me applying wax and dyes.
+I decorated the rings with the batik technique, I wrote about this technique before in a tutorial on how to make a batik leather wallet.
+It shows pictures of me applying wax and dyes.

 What you need to make a leather ring

 - veg tan leather 1-2mm thick